JasonYapzx/ethagentic/README.md

 # Storagent: AI-Powered Inventory Manager

 **Storagent** is an AI Inventory Manager designed to revolutionize inventory management by integrating on-chain technologies and autonomous decision-making.
 This intelligent web application helps you manage your warehouse inventory efficiently, update stock levels, and restock items using smart contracts.
-With features such as trend analysis, supplier selection, and fiat offramping, Storagent provides a seamless inventory management experience.
+With features such as trend analysis and supplier selection, Storagent provides a seamless inventory management experience.
 ![alt text](image.png)